wireapp/wire-server-deploy/offline/instrument_monitoring.md

 - Setup a local persistent volume to use as prometheus data storage on a certain node
 - Disable both Alertmanager and grafana operator which is part of the helm stack.

 Before installing the helm chart, there are some works todo.
 First make sure the `wire-server-deploy` bundle has the `kube-prometheus-stack` chart.
-If the chart is not there, get it from one of the latest bundle and copy it to the current `charts` directory of the `wire-server-deploy` bundle .
+If the chart is not there, get it from one of the latest bundle and copy it to the current `charts` directory of the `wire-server-deploy` bundle.
 In case the `kube-prometheus-stack` chart needs to be copied in the running `wire-server-deploy` bundle there are some extra configurations needs to be made to have a successful deployment.
 The following sections cover both cases.

-### Update the values.yaml
+### Instrument prometheus to scrape metrics

-All the values defined in the values.yaml file are default values and some place holders where the user needs to set the values.
-Before install/upgrade, please carefully check those values by following the comments in the file.
+All the configuration values are defined in the `values.yaml` file in the chart.
+Before running install/upgrade of the helm chart, please carefully check those values by following the comments in the file.

 Get the `kube-prometheus-stack` helm charts in the `/charts` directory, then modify the `kube-prometheus-stack/values.yaml`.
 Here is the step by step guidelines:

-What values need to be modified are documented in the values.yaml file
+Open the `values.yaml` file and read the configurations.

 ```bash
 cat charts/kube-prometheus-stack/values.yaml
 ```
-And update the values based on your configurations.
+There are several configurable parts in values file

+- The global part where we define the values to create a local persistent volume in a fixed k8s node.
+- Then in the `prometheus:` field we set up the ingress (default value is `false`), certification and basic-auth
+- In the `prometheusSpec:` field we first configure the operator to scrape metrics from all the service and pod monitors from any namespace
+- In the `prometheusSpec.affinity:` field we configure the prometheus to be pinned on the node where the PV got created.
+- In the `storageSpec:` field we configure the storage for prometheus data.

+All the sections below described how and what to modify to have a successful prometheus instrumentation.

 #### Define values to create a Local PV